dreamarc-project/DreamArc-Core/README.md

 ## 📜 License

-DreamArc-Core is distributed under the
+DreamArc-Core is released under the
-**DreamArc Proprietary License v1.1**
+**DreamArc Proprietary License v1.1**.
-(Closed-Source / No Redistribution / No Commercial Use).

-Source code is provided ONLY for viewing and reference.
+Source code and all modules are provided for viewing and reference only.

-All other rights are reserved by the copyright holder.
+No reproduction, redistribution, or commercial use is permitted.

-See the LICENSE file for details.
+For details, see the LICENSE file.

 ### Future Plans

 The licensing terms may be updated in the future